spannerci/spanner-examples/README.md

 Repeat Steps 6-8 as many times as you like and enjoy continuous integration in your firmware!

 #### Example 2: Using the Spanner Testing Service
-* Step 1: Follow the Steps 1-4 from Example 1.

 * Step 2: Open the `.spannerci.yml`, located in the root of your forked repository.
 Comment everything in the `build_binary` stage and uncomment everything from the `testing` stage.
 Commit the changes (You can do this directly from the GitHub web page, using the `Edit this file` pencil icon.
 As you can see from the `script` parameter of the `testing` stage, the `sample-test-script.py` script will be executed.
 * Step 3: Follow the Steps 6-8 from Example 1.